Mejorando Mi Hogar Blog

 Duritos with beans and cheese

-Prepare this rich street snack, favorite of many in Mexico, the chicharrones de flour or duritos prepared with beans and cheese serve as a snack or as dinner!
+Get ready for this tasty street snack, a favorite of many in Mexico: flour or “duritos” chicharrones prepared with beans and cheese!
+They can be served as a snack or even as dinner!

-I usually find the flour showers already made in the Mexican super markets, but I like to buy them raw because this way they last longer.
+Normally, I find ready-made duritos in Mexican supermarkets, but I like to buy them raw because that way, they last longer.

-If you get them easily already cooked, do not battalion, but if not, because buy the raw frying in these stores, they are easy to prepare you only need a little time, below I explain how.
+If you easily find them already cooked, don’t sweat it, but if not, just grab the raw ones from these stores; they’re easy to prepare, you just need a bit of time.
+Below, I’ll explain how.

-I prefer them with chopped cabbage, but my family likes them better with lettuce, you can offer them as a snack for snacking, although sometimes they serve as dinner.
+I prefer them with chopped cabbage, but my family likes them more with lettuce.
+You can offer them as a snack to nibble on, although sometimes they make for a full dinner.

 how to make duritos made with beans and cheese